G'day Sports Fan!

-G'day all!
-Paul Williamson here PGA member, RGX Coach, here to give you rule number four in the 10 Rules to Shooting Lower Scores.
+Paul Williamson here, PGA member, RGX Coach, here to give you rule number four in the 10 Rules to Shooting Lower Scores.

-Rule number 4 is to get rid of three-putts.
+Rule number 4 is - Get rid of three-putts.

-That sounds pretty obvious again and they all are.
-However, how many of you are actually out there not having any three-putts in your round of golf?
-I bet you there are not many of you out there.
-So let's dive into that a little bit more.
+That sounds pretty obvious, I know.
+However, are you not having any three-putts in your round of golf?
+I bet you are having more than you would like.
+So let's dive into this a little bit more.

 1. We're trying to get the direction right.